 How they, too, felt the same in a situation you found yourself in, and how they emerged out of a difficult period that left them overwhelmed, just the way you did.
 And, at that moment, those words get imprinted in your heart and you feel you did something right!
 That’s when you realise, with a new-found confidence, that you are going in the right direction.

 I admit, there are moments when I yearn to find myself rubbing shoulders with award-winning bloggers; have hundreds of followers craving to lap up the words I type here, on my blog, and leave behind flattering remarks on my posts.
-But, I stop myself and divert my mind to the happiness it receives from just writing, and I am back on terra firma.
+But, I stop myself and divert my mind to the happiness I get from just writing, and I am back on terra firma.

 Why then should I even wish for something else, something so superficial, it is only going to give me happiness but for a few moments?
 Awards are definitely going to encourage me and my morale, but the rewards I receive from the act of writing are far more precious to me.